-The lower incomes of NFP hospitals are consistent with both the competing theories stated above.
+Source: Tabulation based on a sample of 4,996 general short-term hospitals from HCFA's public use file of Medicare cost reports, fiscal year 1995. \The Kruskal-Wallis test of equivalent distribution of the variable across the three hospital types was rejected at the 0.01 level. competing theories stated above.
 Consistent with the intent of the NFP tax exemption, the NFPs could be distributing some of their "income" in the form of community benefits, or services provided at a price below average cost.
 Alternatively, the lower incomes could come from administrative inefficiency or excessive payments to factors of production.
 The lower incomes of the NFP hospitals may also reflect random differences across firms and years.
 Our analysis of cost report data focuses on 1995 when FP hospitals happened to be more profitable than NFP hospitals.
-While this difference is common, in some years, the different organizational forms have similar profitability (see Sloan, 1997).
+While this difference is common, in some years, the different organizational forms have similar profitability (see Sloan 1997).
 Thus, our comparisons of NFP and FP hospitals are somewhat sensitive to the choice of year.

 These univariate comparisons of capital intensity and profitability do not control for other hospital characteristics, such as size and teaching responsibilities, that are correlated with organizational form.
-To control for some of these factors, we regress our measures of capital intensity and profitability on the number of beds in the facility, and dummy variables for for-profit status, government ownership, church affiliation, rural location (sole community hospital status), and teaching (as proxied for by the presence of interns or residents).
-Table 5 presents the results from these descriptive regressions.
-In terms of capital intensity, a more clear picture emerges that FP are more capital intensive than NFP hospitals: on average, relative to NFP hospitals, the FP hospitals have 0.6 fewer employees per bed, 0.06 higher fixed-asset-to-revenue ratios, \$838 more fixed-assets-per-discharge, and 0.023 higher capital costs as a fraction of total costs.
-If, as suggested by the regressions, NFP hospitals are less capital intensive than FP hospitals, then the value of the NFP's exemption from capital taxes is less than the value of taxes paid by the FP hospitals.
-Furthermore, these regressions cast doubt on the hypothesis that the exemption from capital taxes leads the NFP hospitals to substitute capital for labor or specialize in more capital intensive forms of health care.
+To control for some of these factors, we regress our measures of capital intensity and profitability on the number of beds in the facility and dummy variables for for-profit status, government ownership, church affiliation, rural location (sole community hospital status), and teaching (as proxied for by the presence of interns or residents).
+Table 9.5 presents the results from these descriptive regressions.
+In terms of capital intensity, a more clear picture emerges that FP are more capital intensive than NFP hospitals: On average, relative to NFP hospitals, the FP hospitals have 0.6 fewer employees per bed, 0.06 higher fixed-asset-to-revenue ratios, \$838 more fixed assets per discharge, and 0.023 higher capital costs as a fraction of total costs.
+If, as suggested by the regressions, NFP hospitals are less capital intensive than FP hospitals, then the value of the NFPs' exemption from capital taxes is less than the value of taxes paid by the FP hospitals.
+Furthermore, these regressions cast doubt on the hypothesis that the exemption from capital taxes leads the NFP hospitals to substitute capital for labor or to specialize in more capital-intensive forms of health care.